 Johnny Cash: Well, I like to watch you talk.
 June Carter: I'm talking with my mouth.
 It's way up here.

 Played straight and subverted by Toyfare magazine.
-Female toys will have word ballons saying this.
+Female toys will have word balloons saying this.
 Sometimes other toys you don't expect will have this as well.
 (Ex: the Bomarr Monk from Star Wars: Return of the Jedi.)

 Fallout 3.
 Sydney, a relichunter, will say phrases like "Eyes up here, please," and "Less gawking, more walking," when you speak to her if you decide to team up with her to retrieve and split the loot you're both after.

 Fusionette from City of Heroes has been known to say this a time or two.

 Ruby from Gaia Online used to say this in her shop dialogue.
 Since the shops have been revamped, the line is now immortalized by the bonus pose of a collectible doll of her... blue eyes like hers.

 A PA in Star Ocean The Last Hope has Edge walking in on Reimi in the shower while searching for Sarah's glasses.
 Reimi catches him while he's still partially stooped over, causing him to get eye level with her chest.
 He comments on her growth.
 She demands to know who he's talking to.
 Cue the Armor-Piercing Slap.

 This exact phrase is one of the dialogue option for the female protagonist (who starts the game only in her underwear) during the first dialogue with Atton Rand in Knights of the Old Republic II: The Sith Lords.